 Unlike Canadian bacon (which is, let’s not forget, American) peameal bacon must be cooked.
 Biancolin says the best way to prepare it is by griddling, although it can also be baked, barbecued or roasted.

 Peameal bacon is delicious, iconic and Canadian, but culinary historians have struggled to identify its origins with absolute certainty.
-“I don’t think that you’ll find a single origin story,” writes Daniel Bender, Director of Culinaria Research Centre and University of Toronto history professor, in an email.
+“I don’t think that you’ll find a single origin story,” says Daniel Bender, director of Culinaria Research Centre and University of Toronto history professor.
 “There are and have been for centuries many ways of curing pork — ways of making it last through lean months.
 Smoking is one.
 Salting is another.
 Corning (curing through brine) exists in numerous locations and recipes.”

 Davies couldn’t have had better timing.
 By the Victorian era, bacon was considered a necessity and demand for the Canadian export was high.
-In The Oxford Companion to Food, Alan Davies writes that bacon enlivened otherwise “stodgy” British cooking.
-British Food writer Colin Spencer is more generous, writing, “If the British are known for any culinary achievement it is the great British breakfast…even in the nineteenth century, bacon for breakfast would become almost de rigueur, even for the lower classes.”
-Canadian cured pork continued to be an important food product in Britain well into the Second World War, when the Bacon Agreement stipulated that the U.K. would accept no less than 5.6 million pounds of Canadian ham and bacon each week.
+Canadian cured pork continued to be an important food product in Britain well into the Second World War, when the Bacon Agreement stipulated that the UK would accept no less than 5.6 million pounds of Canadian ham and bacon each week.

 Meanwhile, the St. Lawrence Market remains a hub for cured meats and other delicacies.
-Locals, tourists and celebrities, including chefs Anthony Bourdain, Bobby Flay and David Chang, continue to flock to the market, going hog wild for Toronto’s most original — and enduring — treat.
+Locals, tourists and celebrities continue to flock to the market, going hog wild for Toronto’s most original food.